YossefHussein/todo_app/README.md

 # todo_app

-this app is an example of section 6, which speaks on SQLite and BLoC
+this app is an example of SQLite and BLoC